LeetLLM

 The core formula

-The scaled dot-product attention formula computes a weighted combination of value vectors based on the similarity between queries and keys:[1]
+The scaled dot-product attention formula computes a weighted combination of value vectors based on the compatibility between queries and keys:[1]

 Attention(Q,K,V)=softmax(Q⋅KTdk)V\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{Q \cdot K^T}{\sqrt{d_k}}\right) VAttention(Q,K,V)=softmax(dkQ⋅KT)V